AmanAgrahariaa/QuotesGenerator.github.io/README.md

 Quotes provided by [Type.fit API](https://type.fit/api/quotes).

-## License

-This project is licensed under the MIT License.
-Feel free to use and modify the code as per your needs.

 ## Acknowledgements

 Special thanks to [Aman Agrahari] for inspiration and guidance throughout the development of this project.